dltuananh123/Resort-Quote-Generator/README.md

 - **Dual Input Methods**: Enter data manually or paste formatted data from clipboard
 - **Sample Data Option**: Quick testing and demonstration using pre-populated data
 - **Real-time Preview**: See the quote update as you enter information
-- **Responsive Design**: Works seamlessly on both desktop and mobile devices
+- **Responsive Design**: Works seamlessly on both desktop and mobile devices with optimized layout
+- **Mobile-Optimized Layout**: Input form displays above quote preview on mobile devices for better usability
 - **Localized for Vietnamese**: Full support for Vietnamese language and currency formatting
+- **Thousands Separators**: Automatic formatting of price fields for better readability
 - **Performance Monitoring**: Integrated with Vercel Speed Insights for real-time performance analytics
 - **Browser Extension Compatible**: Special handling to prevent hydration errors with Grammarly and similar extensions
+- **Export Options**: Generate high-quality PNG and PDF versions of quotes

 ## 💻 Technologies Used